Esri/cordova-plugin-advanced-geolocation/api_reference.md

 ## cell_info LTE Data

-If you have the Configuration option `cell` or `all` set, then this API will attempt to retrieve low-level data about the cellular service.

-**WARNING:** Take extra steps to protect how you handle your input data when using this API.
-Check for `null` values as well as min and max integers.

-* The information reported via this Android SDK API is flaky.
-* Not all devices will provide all the information described.
-* In some cases, may return `null` or `Integer.MAX_VALUE`

 Property | Type |  Value | Description
 --- | --- | --- | ---
 `provider` | String | `cell_info` | Let's you determine where this data is coming from.